The information content of jet quenching and machine learning assisted observable design: Jet classification: pp vs. AA

 Figure~\ref{fig:deepset_ROC} shows the ROC curve for $pp$ vs. $AA$ jets using the PFNs and EFNs.
 The AUC is $0.860$ for the PFN and $0.675$ for the EFN.
 Since PFNs can efficiently make use of all the available information, we use them as a benchmark for the other classification techniques discussed below.

 The difference in the classification performance between PFNs and EFNs can be considered as a measure of the IRC unsafe information contained in jet quenching.
 We observe that the classifier based on IRC-unsafe PFNs significantly outperforms the one based on IRC-safe EFNs.
 While our findings here are model dependent, this result indicates that a significant part of the information content of jet quenching is in the IRC unsafe physics.
 This striking difference between PFNs and EFNs was not observed for quark/gluon jet tagging in Ref.~\cite{Komiske:2018cqr}.
-Our findings suggest that in order to advance our understanding of the quenching process, it will be valuable to measure jet substructure observables in heavy-ion collisions that go beyond IRC-safety, such as Sudakov safe observables~\cite{Larkoski:2013paa,Larkoski:2015lea,Procura:2018zpn} or hadronic observables.
-For example, if model parameters such as $\hat q$ were extracted only using the jet mass, a large amount of additional information which is encoded in the modified jet substructure in heavy-ion collisions would be missed.
-Our results can therefore provide guidance for future efforts to extract the maximum information content of jet quenching.
+Our findings suggest that in order to advance our understanding of the quenching process, it will be valuable to measure jet substructure observables in heavy-ion collisions that go beyond IRC-safety.
+If model parameters such as $\hat q$ were extracted only using IRC-safe quantities such as the jet mass, a large amount of additional information which is encoded in the modified jet substructure in heavy-ion collisions would be missed.
+Examples of IRC-unsafe observables that are calculable within perturbative QCD include Sudakov safe observables~\cite{Larkoski:2013paa,Larkoski:2015lea,Procura:2018zpn}, such as the groomed momentum sharing fraction~\cite{Larkoski:2015lea,Cal:2021fla}, ratios of jet angularities~\cite{Larkoski:2013paa,Procura:2018zpn}, and the jet pull~\cite{Gallicchio:2010sw,Larkoski:2019urm}; or hadronic observables, which require the introduction of nonperturbative components, such as the transverse momentum spectra of hadrons~\cite{Collins:1989gx} or the jet charge~\cite{Krohn:2012fg,Waalewijn:2012sv}.
+Our results can therefore provide guidance for future efforts to explore which IRC-unsafe observables complement existing results and allow us to extract the maximum information content of jet quenching.